 You need a ball valve before and/or after every major component.
 Eventually something is going to break and you’re going to have to fix it.
 A ball valve lets you isolate it from the system.
 You should also have unions before or after major components and between pipes.
 If you have to change something out, this can save you hours of labor.
 Unions can also make the installation go much faster.

 Your compressed air pipe can greatly affect the performance of your compressor.
-I would argue that good piping is just as important as a good compressor.
-I have certainly seen bad piping ruin a compressor – it’s very common.
+We would argue that good piping is just as important as a good compressor.
+We have certainly seen bad piping ruin a compressor – it’s very common.
 Don’t overlook how important it is.
 In the next post, we’ll talk about what type of pipe to use.